Bird flight, how did it really start ?

 Flying under water is very common among many modern seabirds which use their wings for the production of propulsion when hunting under water, for example auks or puffins, and the penguins are completely restricted to hunting fish under water.

 My starting point concerning the evolution of flight is based on the application of principles of flight physics.
 Of course, I do so not only, because I have a thorough knowledge about it, but because this is the only reasonable method to arrive at plausible and provable results.
 I am accustomed to utilize objective criteria!
 So far, any new find of a coelurosaur from the Cretaceous of China with more or less well preserved feathers is praised by the palaeontologist as another key to understand the evolution of flight.
 Although a certain pride of discoverers is understandable, nevertheless I cannot see what could be expected beyond earlier finds.
 The ability to fly in the air is proved already by the find of Eoalulavis hoyasi (Nature, vol. 382, 1996) from the Lower Cretaceous of Spain.
-The decisive feature is definitely the presence of the alula, an inevitable pre-condition for flying in the air, which in Archaeopteryx is missing.
+The decisive feature is definitely the presence of the alula, an inevitable pre-condition for flying in the air, which in Archaeopteryx is still missing.
 On the other hand, the presence of a long bony tail clearly contradicts the ability to fly high in the air.
 Apparently, there were feathered theropods during the Jurassic and Cretaceous periods, but not all of them were able to fly.
 The flight feather is a special modification of protective feathers.

 Before I explain my theory I would like to have a critical look at the old hypotheses.
 The glider idea originates from the 19th century.
 At that time nobody had an idea about the principles of active flight.
 Accordingly, this idea is, unfortunately, extremely weak.
 Nevertheless, it persist being propagated, although there has been a lot of progress concerning flight physics in the meantime, however, obviously not available to all people dealing with this problem.
 The old ideas are in a way based on Darwin’s idea of a modified arm function, but it cannot have worked this way.
 There are many valid arguments against both hypotheses marking them as incorrect as well as completely naive.